“It wusnae me Mammy! ‘Onest – I didnae dae it!”

 “Whaur ur we goin’ Mum?”

 The St Enoch’s subway station looked like a little old church in the middle of the square.
-It was surrounded by parked cars and the old tram lines lay unused having been replaced by buses just a few years ago.
+It was surrounded by parked cars and the old tram lines lay idle and rusting having been replaced by buses just a few years ago.
 The Victorian splendour of the St Enoch hotel now sadly scarred and tarnished by the years, unused and dilapidated added yet more poignancy to the vista.
 But Jack saw none of this; for him this was an awesome sight.
 The cars, the buses, the honking of horns and the smell of un-burnt diesel overwhelmed his senses.

 “Ma Granny used tae bring me here, she would tell us stories aboot the ghosts in the subway, an’ how they wud chase folk through the tunnels if they were bad.”